Here are the 5 signs you’re part of an unhealthy church.

 Editor’s Note: We encourage you to share this article on Facebook to create a conversation within your personal network of ministry friends.

 There is no such thing as a “perfect” church.
 Honestly, there will never be a perfect church because the people who occupy the church are imperfect.

 The only thing perfect in church is the message and purity of the Gospel.
-Though there is no perfect church, there are healthy and unhealthy churches.
+Though there is no perfect church, there is such a thing as a healthy church.
+Which naturally means, there is such a thing as an unhealthy church.
 I have been in church literally my entire life, so I have seen the great, the good, the bad and the downright ugly.

 1. Leadership Does Not Have a Clear Vision.

 Proverbs 29:18 states, “Where there is no vision, the people perish.”
 A church whose leadership has not explained or formed a vision that states, “This is who we are, this is where we’re going, and this is how we’re going to get there,” is unhealthy in the highest form.

 How can a church or any organization function or truly exist without vision?

 Jesus was the ultimate vision-caster.
 He stated his vision for not only what the church should look like, but, ultimately, what the role of the church is and its purpose.